ktorch/ktorch/docs/complex.rst

 .. function:: real(ptr) -> value
 .. function:: real(enlisted-ptr) -> ptr

+   :param ptr ptr: a previously allocated :ref:`api-pointer <pointers>` to a complex tensor
+   :return: for a ptr, returns a k value containing the real parts of the allocated tensor.
+If the ptr is enlisted, returns a :ref:`ptr <pointers> to a tensor with the real values.

 .. function:: imag(ptr) -> value
 .. function:: imag(enlisted-ptr) -> ptr
 .. function:: isreal(ptr) -> value